GMAT Accommodations for Disabilities

 Reading Time: 9 minutes

-The Graduate Management Admission Council (GMAC), the maker of the GMAT exam, offers a variety of testing accommodations for people with disabilities or health-related needs.
-If you think you may need accommodations on test day, you probably have many questions about how to go about getting them and what exactly may be available to you.
+The Graduate Management Admission Council (GMAC), the maker of the GMAT exam, offers a variety of GMAT testing accommodations for people with disabilities or health-related needs.
+If you need test-day accommodations, you probably have questions about how to get them and what exactly is available.

 So, in this article, we’ll discuss the major aspects of GMAT accommodations for disabilities, including: